bluebanquise/bluebanquise/roles/CORE_time_server/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a time server based on Chrony.
+This role provides a time server based on Chrony.

 Instructions
 ^^^^^^^^^^^^